Epic Urgent & Family Care - Palatine is operating under new ownership & new name of LocalMD Urgent Care from March 20th, 2026.

 When your child is injured or ill, it isn’t easy to know where to take them to receive the best and fastest treatment.
 Medical situations can occur in seconds and often happen at the most inconvenient times.

 Some families don’t have an established primary care physician, or your child’s doctor does not have an appointment readily available.
-In these cases, urgent care in Palatine is a great option.
+In these cases, urgent care in Streamwood is a great option.

 Urgent care centers are less expensive than emergency rooms and often have extended hours.
 Not to mention, they typically accept walk-ins or same-day visits for those unfortunate, immediate situations.